Mmarksp/Aesthetic_Programming_2018/README.md

 # Aesthetic Programming
-The main repository for projects and work throughout the course Aesthetic Programming
+The main repository for work and projects throughout *Aesthetic Programming*